 H) Select Next to upgrade.
 After file replacement, License Manager is started.
 Register the required licenses.
+(The required licenses are the same as the one required when ExpressCluster)

-(The required licenses are the same as the one required when ExpressCluster X2.0 is newly installed.
+(The required licenses are the same as the one required when ExpressCluster X2.1 is newly installed.
 For further information on the licenses, see Chapter 4 "Registering the license.")